imjerrybao/CMPhotoCropEditor/README.md

+## CMPhotoCropEditor

-CMPhotoCropEditor, Another fork of PEPhotoCropEditor, bugs fixed in Swift.
+Another fork of PEPhotoCropEditor, bugs fixed in Swift.

 Image cropping library for iOS, similar to the Photos.app UI.